lisongxu/CSCE156-Project-OOP/readme.md

 ### Lab Objectives & Topics
 Following the lab, you should be able to:
 * use classes and objects to write Java programs
-* understand Inheritance and design classes and subclasses in Java
+* understand inheritance and design classes and subclasses in Java
 * understand and use interfaces and abstract classes in Java
 * understand polymorphism in Java

 ### Peer Programming Pair-Up

-At the start of
-each project, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
-One of you will be designated the *driver* and the other the *navigator*.
+At the beginning of each project, you may find a team member on your own.
+Please ***sign up for a group on Canvas*** (`People` then `Groups`), and only one member of your group needs to submit your project on Canvas.
 If you prefer to work on this project by yourself, that is fine too.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.

 ## 1. Getting Started